-Vitamins can be a tricky subject.
+Navigating good vitamins for skin can be a tricky subject.
 You know that you should apply them topically and get enough of them in your diet in order to live your most healthy, thriving life.
-On the other hand, you don't really know the who, what, when, where, why and how.
+On the other hand, you don't really know the who, what, when, where, why and how to garner benefits of the best vitamins for skin health.

 Let's take it from the top and answer those important questions.